timelessnesses/typed_env/README.md

 # typed-env

-A python module that help you have a type safety on enviroment variable
+A python module that help you have a type safety on enviroment variable (on runtime)

 ## Documentation